rajendrabraj/AgenticAI2025/n8n_Workflows/N8nReadme.md

 ✅ N8n Workflow-  Implementation of Chain of Thoughts

-✅ N8n Workflow-  Docker to Supabase and Retrieve from Supabase connectivity.
+✅ N8n Workflow-  DROPBOX  to SUPABASE VECTOR DB  and Retrieve from SUPABASE using N8N  connectivity.